Matveibos/rails_answers_and_guides/grape_tutorial.md

               end
             end

-4. How to set json data format for all project?
+4. How to set `json format` for all project?

             # add format :json
             class API < Grape::API